susanlynn-books/zomoeba/books.md

 <span id="evolution">Zomoeba: Evolution</span>
 </div>

-<p>Years after the Zomoeba outbreak is contained and a cure is released across the world, humanity is still rebuilding.
+Years after the Zomoeba outbreak is contained and a cure is released across the world, humanity is still rebuilding.
 The immediate crisis has passed, but the cost was higher than anyone imagined.
-In a small post-collapse community centered on Ivy Place in southern New Jersey, a new generation is coming of age—children born in the wake of Zomoeba and the cure.</P>
+In a small post-collapse community centered on Ivy Place in southern New Jersey, a new generation is coming of age—children born in the wake of Zomoeba and the cure.

 <p>Some of them, quietly labeled **Cognos**, aren’t quite like the others.
 Cade Stockton and other Cognos children show
 heightened pattern recognition, strange neurological sensitivity, and the ability to “resonate” with one another in